DevYatsu/passwords_generator/README.md

 ### Rust

-- `main/main.rs`: This script generates a chosen number of passwords with a chosen length as quickly as possible.
+- `main/main.rs`: Generates a chosen number of passwords with a chosen length as quickly as possible.
-- `secure/main.rs`: This script generates the most secure passwords using system generation, but it might be slower than the main.rs script.
+- `secure/main.rs`: Generates the most secure passwords using system generation, but it might be slower than the main.rs script.
+- `simplified/main.rs`: Generates passwords after prompting for number to generate, length of passwords and target file name (based on main.rs).

 ### Python

-- `main.py`: This script generates a chosen number of passwords with a chosen length as quickly as possible.
+- `main.py`: Generates a chosen number of passwords with a chosen length as quickly as possible.
-- `secure.py`: This script generates the most secure passwords using system generation, but it might be slower than the main.py script.
+- `secure.py`: Generates the most secure passwords using system generation, but it might be slower than the main.py script.

 ## Performance Measurements